The STAR Initiative in Cambridge and Somerville

-For the first year of the initiative, Root Cause has worked with multiple stakeholders (such as Biogen Foundation leadership, STAR grantees, Cambridge and Somerville school district representatives, and district Superintendents), to facilitate and develop new and consistent ways to connect STAR grantees and district stakeholders.
+For the first year of the initiative, Root Cause has worked with multiple stakeholders (such as Biogen Foundation leadership, STAR grantees, Cambridge and Somerville school district representatives, and district Superintendents) to facilitate and develop new and consistent ways to connect STAR grantees and district stakeholders.
 Root Cause has helped members of the STAR network to collaborate and design processes and systems for building strong, trusting relationships that maximize effective collaboration and coordination.
-Root Cause also worked with partners to identify common goals and outcomes for a coordinated effort to build STEM education ecosystems that effectively serves all students.
+Root Cause also worked with partners to identify common goals and outcomes for a coordinated effort to build STEM education ecosystems that effectively serve all students.

-Root Cause’s current priorities for the network include developing tools to share organizational and program data among the grantees, ensuring the grantees’ work aligns with school districts’ strategic priorities, establishing more opportunities for grantee communication, and developing a plan to engage students as active stakeholders in STAR initiative.
+Root Cause’s current priorities for the network include developing tools to share organizational and program data among the grantees, ensuring the grantees’ work aligns with school districts’ strategic priorities, establishing more opportunities for grantee communication, and developing a plan to engage students as active stakeholders in the STAR initiative.

 About the Partner

 Biogen, one of the oldest biotechnology companies, founded in 1978, specializes in complex neurological and neurodegenerative conditions.
-Biogen contributes to its focus communities through three primary vehicles: the Biogen Foundation, Community Labs in the company’s host cities of Cambridge, Massachusetts and Durham, North Carolina, and an employee volunteer program which engages thousands of employees annually in community service and mentorship.
+Biogen contributes to its focus communities through three primary vehicles: the Biogen Foundation; Community Labs in the company’s host cities of Cambridge, Massachusetts and Durham, North Carolina; and an employee volunteer program which engages thousands of employees annually in community service and mentorship.

 The Biogen Foundation supports access to science education and to essential human services for children and their families in the communities in which Biogen facilities are located.
 The Foundation is committed to sparking a passion for science and discovery, supporting effective science education initiatives, and strengthening efforts to make science education and science careers accessible to diverse populations.